ajayy05/python-mini-calculator/README.md

 8. square
 9.power
 10. square root
-enter your choice1
+enter your choice 1
 enter a number 8
- enter a second number7
+enter a second number 7
 sum is  15
 ```